chrisjdavie/leetcode_2025/to_revisit.md

 ### To revisit - conceptual

+#### l_2095_find_median_from_a_data_stream
+2025/05/14
+- apparently I struggle with intution around comparing the length of heaps to each other, I get the inequality the wrong way round?...
+- I checked the zeroth value of an empty list...

+2025/05/15
+- developing more fluency in coding with heaps, but still making small mistakes

+2025/05/19
+- I think there's an approach to this using values not sizes, need to think about that

 #### l_0480_sliding_window_median
 2025/05/14
 - this came up in an interview, the way to solve it is much, much more straight forward if you've covered 295 first